Rice production in China: Climate change

 Rice is a prominent primary food staple for most of the world's population, and it is not limited to just China, despite its prominence.
 Rice production in China has grown increasingly during the past few decades, that is mainly due to increased yields of grain than to the increased planting areas across China, and demand for rice is predicted to increase by approximately 20% by 2030.
 Even so, because of rice yield stagnation that agronomists and scientists have observed during recent years, there have been limits in the capability to increase rice yields with the expectation that this is to continue into the near future.
-The challenge that has been causing this stagnation has been “attributed to reaching the biological yield ceiling for rice in which many studies have reported that climate change affects rice production”.
+The challenge that has been causing this stagnation has been "attributed to reaching the biological yield ceiling for rice in which many studies have reported that climate change affects rice production".

 Climate change and its significant impacts on rice production in China present challenges in meeting China's future rice production requirements.
 Climate change and its impact on rice-wheat crop production and water resources are significant factors that rice production in China will have to address with the rise of climate change and resource scarcity.
 It is addressed by the agronomists and experts in the field of agriculture in China that as climate changes arise, the daily mean temperatures for rice of all kinds – including that of early rice (produced from March to July), late rice (produced during June to October), and single rice crops (produced during May to October) - are impacted.
-Due to the challenge of climate change, it has been observed that the daily mean temperatures for rice production over recent years have increased in a range between 0.8 - 4.1 °C. Given this challenge and the rise of climate change, this has altered the planting times of rice production in China.
+Due to the challenge of climate change, it has been observed that the daily mean temperatures for rice production over recent years have increased in a range between 0.8 and 4.1 °C. Given this challenge and the rise of climate change, this has altered the planting times of rice production in China.
 Regarding this challenge, it has been noted that early rice crops and single-crop rice-wheat crops should be planted at a much earlier period than usual, with late rice wheat-crops planting delayed.
-Given this response, the “predicted net effect would be to prolong the grain-filling period and optimise rice yield”.
+Given this response, the "predicted net effect would be to prolong the grain-filling period and optimise rice yield".

 Climate change has brought about increased frequencies of natural disasters such as floods and droughts.
 For rice crops, this does not generate grain growth, leading to decreased yields.
 In 2003, crops in the province of Hubei experienced a 0.5-million-hectare loss due to rice crops experiencing heat stress.
 Grains remain empty in temperatures over 35 °C. During the same period, Hubei lost 0.27 million hectares to low rates of rice grain production.